hackclub/terminalcraft/submissions/FracSH/README.md

    Press B, enter your wanted resolution (e.g. 1920x1080, 512x512), and wait for the progress bar to finish. (actually works!)

 ## Requirements
+- ⚠️ DO NOT RUN IN A READ-ONLY ENVIRONMENT!
+FOR THE BMP SAVING FUNCTIONALITY TO WORK, THE SUBMISSION MUST BE LOCATED IN A READ-WRITE ENVIRONMENT SUCH AS THE USER FOLDER! ⚠️
 - Python 3.13.5 (only tested on latest version, older might work without issues.)
 - [blessed](https://pypi.org/project/blessed/) (`pip install blessed`)
 ## Platform Compatibility